 Canada is considered as one of the better places to start your own business or invest in a business because of its low taxes, strong economy, low business costs and high quality of life.
 Business owners and investors can obtain permanent residency in Canada for them and their families.
 There are three main ways to do so, that you can learn about by reading below.

-- Owner Operator Stream: This process involves buying or setting up a new business in Canada and using that as a basis to submit to the government an application (called a Labour Market Business Assessment).
-If granted, you would receive an Open Work Permit to work in Canada, for you and your family.
+- Start-up Visa Stream: This process involves setting up a technology company in Canada, that is supported by a Canadian designated organization.
+If granted, you would receive an Open Work Permit to work in Canada, in that company.
+Your family can accompany you as well.
 After you work in Canada for a year or more, you can submit an application for Permanent Residency through the Express Entry Process (under the Canadian Experience Class).

 - Provincial Entrepreneur Streams: This process also involves buying or setting up a new business.
 However, the first step is to submit an Expression of Interest to a Canadian province.
 This is followed by submitting a business plan, completing an exploratory visit to Canada, and completing other steps.
 If your application is accepted, generally, you would receive an Open Work Permit to work in Canada, for you and your family.
 1-2 years after establishing your business in Canada, you can submit an application for Permanent Residency through the Express Entry Process.